 3) Create an Attractive Design

 An attractive homepage seems like a no-brainer.
 However, it is often seen as a huge job and therefore gets put off for weeks, months and then even years until the homepage becomes old and stale.
-Implementing a new design does not have to be done all at one time, especially if we’re just talking aesthetics.
+Implementing a new intranet design does not have to be done all at one time, especially if we’re just talking aesthetics.
 In fact, you will find much greater success with making small changes over time rather than spending months designing, only to find that your designs are out-of-date once you finally get around to implementing them!
-There are often features such as our Simple Theme Editor which allow you to change site colors, banners and font in mere seconds.
+There are often features such as our Theme Editor which allow you to change site colors, banners and font in mere seconds.
 These changes may seem small but they make a big difference.

-4) Add Widgets and Content Feeds
+4) Add Widgets and Stories

 5) Keep What’s New Front and Center

-6) Help Connect Your Employees
+6) Connect Your Employees

 The term “social” tends to cause hesitation and even recoil, but your intranet is a great tool for bringing employees together and establishing connections and therefore adding some social features to your homepage can go a long way.
 A birthdays/anniversaries widget, or even a featured employee profile widget are two great ways to encourage employee connections without taking up too much homepage real estate.
 Check out all the ways our customer SEDC had fun at work and made their employees feel valued with Source by IC Thrive.

 An intranet can easily help to enhance employee engagement, simplify your business processes and increase overall productivity within your company.
-The best way to ensure that it does is to create a simple, engaging and well laid out homepage to encourage intranet interaction and adoption.
+The best way to ensure that it does is to create a simple, engaging and well laid out homepage to encourage interaction and intranet adoption.
 Do you have other must-have’s for your intranet homepage?
 I’d love to hear them!
 Leave your comments below.